-After years of stagnant annual funding of less than $1 million, the Board of Supervisors recently pumped $5 million into combatting intimate partner violence, up from less than $1 million.
+After years of stagnant annual funding of less than $1 million, the Board of Supervisors recently pumped $5 million into combatting intimate partner violence.

 Supervisors Cindy Chavez and Ken Yeager, who spearheaded the 400 percent increase, say that level of support, if sustained, could change everything.
 Advocates agree.

 “How unique it is that Santa Clara County is really prioritizing violence against women as an issue that they want to pay attention to and invest money and resources towards,” says Adriana Caldera, chief program officer for YWCA Silicon Valley.
 The Y has been providing domestic violence services for 30 years.

 “The state of California right now invests about $20 million toward domestic violence programming throughout the entire state. … When you think about our county specifically investing $5 million to $6 million just in our county, that’s a really strong statement.”

 Until now, the five nonprofits providing those services, all of them partially funded by the County, have mostly been in reaction mode.
 Realistically, eradication of the problem was out of the question.